 In any case, start early and count at least 4-7 hours for this hike from start to finish, not including the transportation before and after the hike.

-• I advise buying a ticket for the Jochpass cable car as it’s a steep climb up.
+- I advise buying a ticket for the Jochpass cable car as it’s a steep climb up.
 We also took the cable car to Engstlensee to shorten the hike for the kids.
-If you are planning on doing more hiking in the area, a hiker’s pass might be a more economic choice.
+If you are planning on doing more hiking in the area, a hiker’s pass is a more economical choice.

 READ ALSO: Complete Guide to Visiting Mount Titlis